jpgordon00/PlayFabUnityUpdater/README.md

 - Add GroupDownloader.cs in your scripts folder.

 ## Pushing a new update:
-- Add a new version to Versions whose attribute "id" is larger than all previous versions.
+- Optionally add a new version to Versions whose attribute "id" is larger than all previous versions.
+Only players whose version ID's are explicitly lower than the 'CurrentVersion' are updated.
-- Change CurrentVersion in title data to a string matching the attribute "title" in the version with the largest attribute "id".
+- Optionally Change CurrentVersion in title data to a string matching the attribute "title" in the version with the largest attribute "id".
+All new players are updated to the 'CurrentVersion' regardless of its ID attribute.
-> This string must match an existing version or the update will fail.
-Remember that the version with the largest attibute "id" gets selected as the newest version.
+> The 'CurrentVersion' string must match an existing version 'name' property or the update will fail.
 - Optionally change the content in the new version with matching files in the PlayFab CDN.

 ## A visual view of all the components involved in configuring new updates: